Classified information: Protected information

-Federal Cabinet (Queen's Privy Council for Canada) papers are either protected (e.g., overhead slides prepared to make presentations to Cabinet) or classified (e.g., draft legislation, certain memos).
+Federal Cabinet (King's Privy Council for Canada) papers are either protected (e.g., overhead slides prepared to make presentations to Cabinet) or classified (e.g., draft legislation, certain memos).

 People's Republic of China

 The Criminal Law of the People's Republic of China (which is not operative in the special administrative regions of Hong Kong and Macau) makes it a crime to release a state secret.
 Regulation and enforcement is carried out by the National Administration for the Protection of State Secrets.

-Under the 1989 "Law on Guarding State Secrets", state secrets are defined as those that concern:
+Under the 2024 revision of the "Law on Guarding State Secrets", state secrets are defined as those that concern: